If you’re looking to improve your shower storage and you only want a small scale shower remodel, you should consider installing a corner shower shelf.

-My go-to shower corner shelf was always the Shelf-E by Schluter Systems because my clients liked the clean minimalist look of a single sheet of stainless steel.
+My “go-to” shower corner shelf has always been the Shelf-E by Schluter Systems because my clients liked the clean minimalist look of a single sheet of stainless steel.

-I don’t want to brag too much about our shelf but I will say that it is quite attractive (in my opinion) and it solves all the corner shower shelf problems that my clients have complained about over the years.
-You can check it out below.
+I don’t want to brag too much about our shelf, but I will say that it is quite attractive (in my opinion) and it solves all the corner shower shelf problems that my clients have complained about over the years.
+You can check it out here (see image).

 Glass Corner Shower Shelf

-This image shows the type of glass corner shelf that is imbedded into the thinset mortar during tiling.
+This image shows the type of glass corner shelf that is installed into notches cut into the tile during tile installation (imbedded into the thinset mortar).

 If installed correctly, the tiles, mortar, and grout, will securely support the glass corner shelf and anything you choose to place on it.

 It’s strength and stability is one of the biggest advantages of this type of shower shelf.

 Glass corner shelves like the one above often have a slight green color, but clear glass is also available if you want to spend a bit more money.